 - Explore freely a cartoon open world on the back of a turtle

-I've been working on this game for 2 years and a half, creating everything from A to Z. It's my biggest personal project.
+I've been working on this game since 2012, creating everything from A to Z. It's my biggest personal project.
 During the creation process, I worked on various fields, a few of which are described here below.
 Some points are discussed more in details on my dev blog:

 Development is made with Unity and MonoDevelop in C#, with a component based approach.
 Some features went through many iterations and different stages of prototyping, test and integration.
 At the moment, there are more or less 400 files for 40 000 code lines.